A clear vision for responsible governance

 This policy is designed to adhere to anti-corruption laws, prevent improper transactions, and detect violations.
 Clear guidelines for corrective actions are provided to address instances of noncompliance.

-This details how complaints and reports of misconduct are received, retained, and addressed.
-These procedures ensure team members can report concerns anonymously and confidentially—either through the People Team or the Ethics hotline.
+This details how complaints and reports of covered misconduct are received, retained, and addressed.
+These procedures ensure team members can report concerns confidentially and anonymously through the Ethics hotline or confidentially through other channels, such as to the General Counsel or the People Team.

-Serving as a comprehensive resource for HealthEquity teammates, the handbook and supplements outline policies related to employment, company culture, and workplace expectations.
-They also provide details on timekeeping, payroll, benefits, leaves, technology use, social media, and conduct standards.
+Serving as comprehensive resources for HealthEquity team members, the people handbook and state supplements outline policies related to employment, company culture, and workplace expectations.
+This includes equal employment opportunity, non-harassment/retaliation, accommodation, timekeeping, leaves, conduct standards, social media, and technology use.

-Like the policies mentioned above, all team members are required to review and acknowledge these additional key compliance policies and standards both at the time of hire and annually:
+In addition to the policies mentioned above, all team members are required to review and acknowledge in writing the following additional key compliance policies and standards, both at the time of hire and annually:

 Building a discrimination-free workplace

 Creating an exceptional culture means ensuring a workplace that actively prevents discrimination and harassment.
-To support this mission, the company maintains equal employment opportunity, non-discrimination, and anti-harassment policies as detailed in the People Handbook and its State Supplements.
+To support this mission, the company maintains equal employment opportunity, non-discrimination, and anti-harassment policies as detailed in the people handbook and state supplements.

 All team members must complete harassment prevention training and confirm their understanding of these policies during onboarding and on an annual basis.